 What an album that would have been!

 Bruce was so far along in planning the Murder Incorporated album, in fact, that he even had a handful of B-sides selected for the album’s first five singles.
 Those B-sides included two songs Bruce would eventually debut during the Born in the U.S.A.
-Tour (“Sugarland” and “Follow That Dream”), along with three others that still have yet to see the light of day: “Don’t Back Down,” “Little Girl (Like You),” and “One Love.”
+Tour (“Sugarland” and “Follow That Dream”), along with three “lost tracks” that wouldn’t ever be performed live and wouldn’t see official release for more than four decades: “Don’t Back Down,” “Little Girl (Like You),” and “One Love.”

 When I wrote about “Little Girl (Like You)” last spring, I wasn’t very kind in my assessment.
 “One Love” is better (faint praise that may be), but it still suffers from an overly simple conceit, a lack of imagination, and Bruce’s newfound fascination with drum machines.
-Take a listen:
+Take a listen to the original home demo:

 “One Love” doesn’t demand much in the way of lyrical analysis; Bruce never even dips a toe into metaphor.